Broad Agency Announcement - Archie Green Cultural Documentation Program

 Quick Summary

 The Library of Congress's American Folklife Center (AFC) has issued a Broad Agency Announcement (BAA) for the Archie Green Cultural Documentation Program.
-This initiative seeks proposals to support the creation of community-centered collections that document diverse local and regional cultural and traditional practices.
-The goal is to enhance public knowledge and enrich the Library's holdings with materials from communities' perspectives.
-Funded projects will result in archival collections preserved at the AFC and made accessible via the Library of Congress website.
-The Library intends to fund up to two proposals, with a maximum award of $50,000 per project.
+This BAA seeks proposals to support the creation of community-centered collections that document diverse local and regional cultural and traditional practices.
+The program aims to enhance the Library's holdings and make these materials publicly accessible.
 Concept Papers are due May 28, 2026.

-- Registration: All applicants must be registered in the System for Award Management (SAM.gov).
+• Requirement: All applicants must be registered in SAM.gov.

 Submission & Evaluation

-- Concept Paper Submission: Due May 28, 2026, by 4:00 PM ET.
-Evaluation criteria include responsiveness to BAA objectives, vision statement, and capability/experience.
+1. Concept Paper Submission: Due May 28, 2026, by 4:00 PM ET.
+Concept papers should be responsive to BAA objectives, include a vision statement, and demonstrate capability/experience.
+Hyperlinks are not permitted, but images are allowed.

-- Full Proposal Submission: Due July 27, 2026 (by invitation only).
-Evaluation criteria include technical approach, capability/experience/past performance, and price.
-Bidders must use the provided budget worksheets (Attachment J-1) to detail proposed costs.
+2. Full Project Proposal Submission: Due July 27, 2026 (by invitation only).
+Full proposals will be evaluated on technical approach, capability/experience/past performance, and price.

 Key Dates & Contact